Accurate Determination of the Electron Spin Polarization In Magnetized Iron and Nickel Foils for M{\o}ller Polarimetry: Introduction to M ller polarimetry

 M\o ller polarimetery utilizes the analyzing power of polarized electron-electron scattering to determine the polarization of an electron beam.
 The polarized target is usually composed of iron or a highly ferromagnetic material.
 Elastically scattered events (beam electrons from atomic electrons) produce back-to-back electrons in the center of mass frame.
 If both are detected in coincidence background contributions can be significantly reduced.

-Following the analysis in \cite{Swartz1995}, where the center of mass energy of the $e^-e^-$ pair $E_{CM}>>m_e$, M\o ller scattering at tree level in the electron-electron center of mass (CM) system is given by
+Following the analysis in \cite{Swartz1995}, where the center of mass energy of the $e^-e^-$ pair $E_{CM}\gg m_e$, M\o ller scattering at tree level in the electron-electron center of mass (CM) system is given by

 where the subscripts $t$ and $\ell$ refer to transverse and longitudinal polarization respectively.
-The CM scattering angle is $\theta$ and the azimuthal angle of the transverse target (beam) polarization with respect to the electron beam momentum is $\phi_{\rm targ(beam)}$.
+The CM scattering angle is $\theta$ and $\phi$ is the azimuthal angle of the scattering plane. $phi_{\rm beam(targ)} $ is the azimuthal angle of the transverse beam(target) polarization.
 The analyzing powers for longitudinal and transverse polarization are given by

 At $\theta=90^\circ$, $A_{\ell}$ is at its maximum value of 7/9 which is a factor of 7 larger than $A_t$ giving M\o ller polarimetery much more sensitivity to longitudinal polarization.
 The optics of the M\o ller polarimeter in Hall A are tuned to accept events near this maximum analyzing power for longitudinal polarization.
 The M\o ller polarimeter in Hall A with its Fe foil polarized ``out of plane" in the beam direction ($P^{\rm targ}_t=0$) is designed to measure the longitudinal polarization and be insensitive to the transverse polarization.
 Nevertheless, if the foil or magnetizing coils are not properly aligned and a transverse foil polarization develops, a non-negligible component of transverse asymmetry could in principle arise.
 In the ensuing discussion it will be assumed that the foil is properly aligned such that $P^{\rm targ}_t=0$ and this term will be neglected.\footnote{We can approximate the relative size of this term to justify our neglect of it.
 Longitudinal polarization at JLab can be adjusted for experiments to within $\pm2^\circ$ of uncertainty, leaving a maximum $P^{\rm targ}_t$ of 0.035.
 Assuming an anomalously large transverse component of the target polarization due to misalignment of 5\% and a transverse analyzing power that is approximately 1/7 that of the longitudinal gives a maximum transverse polarization contribution (i.e. for a beam and target polarization at the same azimuthal angle) that is 0.025\% that of the longitudinal term.}